Empathetech-LLC/empathetech_flutter_ui/README.md

 If you're new to Flutter: welcome!
 The EFUI example app is full of comments to help you on your path.

-If not, installation instructions can be found on [pub.dev](https://pub.dev/packages/empathetech_flutter_ui/install)
+Otherwise, installation instructions can be found on [pub.dev](https://pub.dev/packages/empathetech_flutter_ui/install)

 ## Beginner tutorials